rob-murray/ferver/README.md

 ### Description

-This is super simple ruby app to serve files over **http**, useful as a basic file server to quickly share files on your local network or something.
+This is super, simple ruby app to serve files over **http**, useful as a basic file server to quickly share files on your local network or something.

 Spec:

-* use http
+* available over http
 * provide a list of files as html and json
 * serve files as individual files
 * minimal config